seanluyk/audio101/exercises_intro.md

 ## Comparing the Use of Sound and Music in Sci-Fi Radio Dramas

 ### **Credits**
-Inspired by and adapted from John F. Barber’s DHSI course on sound in DH, described in detail in [this article](http://www.digitalhumanities.org/dhq/vol/10/1/000239/000239.html)
+Inspired by and adapted from John F. Barber’s [DHSI course](https://dhsi.org/course-offerings/) on sound in DH, described in detail in [this article](http://www.digitalhumanities.org/dhq/vol/10/1/000239/000239.html)

 ## **Scenario**
 You’re a scholar of speculative fiction who researches the sonic aspects of early sci-fi radio dramas.
 You’re doing an analysis of the many versions of ["Mars is Heaven!"](https://en.wikipedia.org/wiki/Mars_Is_Heaven!), written by Ray Bradbury.
-For an upcoming conference paper, you’d like to present an analysis that compares the use of sound and music in versions of the story from two classic radio drama programs ([Dimension X](https://en.wikipedia.org/wiki/Dimension_X_(radio_program)), and [X Minus One](https://en.wikipedia.org/wiki/X_Minus_One))
+For an upcoming conference paper, you’d like to present an analysis that compares the use of sound and music in versions of the story from two classic radio drama programs ([Dimension X](https://en.wikipedia.org/wiki/Dimension_X_(radio_program)), and [X Minus One](https://en.wikipedia.org/wiki/X_Minus_One)).
+You plan to:
+1. Edit the files down to just the sections your interested in presenting about
+2. Compare different versions of the story
+3. Use command line tools to find out more information about the recordings, modify the files, and create a visualization.
+- To achieve all of the above, you need to do the following 3 activities:

 ## **Activities**
 1. [Basic Audio Editing Using Audacity](https://github.com/seanluyk/audio101/blob/master/activities.md#1-basic-audio-editing-using-audacity)